Car Finance Success: What To Do Now, Then & Later

 It is imperative that your car loan repayments fit into your overall budget.
 With your car loan, you should have a good idea as to what your repayments will be, which will make them easier to account for.
 Write out all of your other monthly expenses and factor them in with your car loan.
 It cannot be stressed enough that you be realistic with your budget, so that you aren’t sacrificing necessities to pay off your new car.

 - Insurance etc.

-In a perfect world, you wouldn’t look at spending more than 10% of your monthly income on your car expenses.
+In a perfect world, you would look at spending between 8-10% of your monthly income on your car expenses.
 Should your car repayments fall beyond this, you’ll need to look at reducing a monthly expense elsewhere or re-evaluating your payment intervals.

 As a rule of thumb, try and line up your car repayments to occur at the same time your income is entering your bank account to make the repayments as low impact as possible.

 When you start driving your car and your loan begins to self-manage, a few things could happen:

 - Interest rates from your lender may have dropped.

 - Your credit rating may have improved.

 If either of these are the case, you might consider refinancing your loan so that it has better terms and leans more in your favour.
 First, you need to determine whether your loan is “upside down” or “right side up”.